camilord/FilesGuardian/README.md

 # FilesGuardian
-Files Guardian is command script to monitor your web server files when its change and notify you
+Files Guardian is command script to monitor your web server files when its changed or any malicious files or folders added, will automatically delete it for you and notify you the list.

 ### Database Schema
 ```